plone/training/docs/mastering-plone/deployment_code.md

 make check
 ```

-We are releasing the Python package on 'pypi'.
+We are releasing the Python package on PyPI.
 Go to [pypi.org](https://pypi.org) and create an account as explained in https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#create-an-account.

 The package created with cookieplone is prepared for releasing with [`zest.releaser`](https://github.com/zestsoftware/zest.releaser/).